Tangent Comics: Tangent: Superman's Reign (2008)

 The 12-issue miniseries revisits the Tangent Universe 10 years later, both in reality and fiction.
-The series ran between March 2008 until February 2009 and was written by Dan Jurgens with art by Jamal Igle and Carlos Magno.
+The series ran between March 2008 until April 2009 and was written by Dan Jurgens with art by Jamal Igle and Carlos Magno.
 The series was met with favorable reviews, noting strong character development and plotting.

 In efforts to aid an alternate-reality-displaced Tangent Flash (Lia Nelson), Green Lantern (John Stewart) and the Flash (Wally West) are inexplicably transported to Earth-9, the Tangent Universe, by the Tangent Green Lantern.
-The trio joins the Tangent Spectre and the Tangent Manhunter in freeing the Atom, leaving John Stewart captured by the Tangent Superman, ruler of Earth-9.
-While being interrogated by the Tangent Superman, John Stewart's ring is contacted by Hal Jordan's ring, which the Tangent Green Lantern uses to bring additional members of the Justice League to Earth-9.
+The trio joins the Tangent Spectre and the Tangent Manhunter in freeing the Atom, leaving Stewart captured by the Tangent Superman, ruler of Earth-9.
+While being interrogated by the Tangent Superman, Stewart's ring is contacted by Hal Jordan's ring, which the Tangent Green Lantern uses to bring additional members of the Justice League to Earth-9.
 The rescued Atom is revealed to be the Tangent Powergirl, lover to the Tangent Superman, and a fight ensues.
 The Tangent Manhunter is brutally murdered.
 The Tangent Superman takes Stewart's power ring and uses the ring, augmented by his psychic powers and the magic of the Tangent Orion, to travel to New Earth of the mainstream DC Universe.
 Meanwhile, Batman infiltrates the Core, the hub of information on Earth-9, and is saved by the Tangent Batman while escaping, who is mounting a revolution against the Tangent Superman.
 The Tangent Superman and the Tangent Powergirl battle their New Earth counterparts, only to escape and destroy the White House.
-The Tangent Superman proceeds to kidnap the world's leaders, cede power from them and detonate a nuclear weapon to distract New Earth's heroes.
+The Tangent Superman proceeds to kidnap the world's leaders, take power from them and detonate a nuclear weapon to distract New Earth's heroes.
 While on Earth-9, the heroes find and recruit the Tangent Superman's last tie to humanity, his wife Lola Dent.
-The heroes on Earth-9 transport themselves back to New Earth, where the combined forces of New Earth's and Earth-9's heroes fight against the Tangent Superman, the Tangent Powergirl and a cadre of villains that the Earth-9 ruler has gathered from New Earth (Lex Luthor, the Joker, Mr. Freeze, the Icicle, Black Manta, Poison Ivy and Felix Faust), as well as the Tangent Ultra-Humanite.
-The raging battle against the Tangent Superman weakens him, allowing him to be ultimately defeated by his wife, concluding the story.
+The heroes on Earth-9 transport themselves back to New Earth, where the combined forces of New Earth's and Earth-9's heroes fight against the Tangent Superman, the Tangent Powergirl and a cadre of villains that the Earth-9 ruler has gathered from New Earth (Lex Luthor, the Joker, Mr. Freeze, Icicle, Black Manta, Poison Ivy, and Felix Faust), as well as the Tangent Ultra-Humanite.
+The raging battle against the Tangent Superman weakens him, allowing him to be defeated by his wife.